Skip to content

 Over the last few years, we’ve been coming across more and more sale leaseback (SLB) candidates in the industrial outdoor storage sector (IOS).
 Despite its potential, IOS is still a big question mark for buyers, lenders, sellers, and even local politicians.

 A number of new funds have launched in the last 24 months focused on the IOS space.
-But, many lenders and other players in the space are still confused by it.
-There are a number of intricacies specific to the asset class such as coverage ratios, zoning classifications, site use, and even which factors are technically required to qualify as industrial outdoor storage real estate.
+However, many lenders and other players in the space are still confused by it.
+There are intricacies specific to this asset class, such as coverage ratios, zoning classifications, site use, and factors required to qualify as industrial outdoor storage real estate.

-On the SLB side, the valuation methodology for IOS is different from valuation methods used for many other traditional asset classes.
-For a typical industrial deal, you’re assigning market rents based on building square footage, from which you can calculate annual rental amount and then apply your cap rate to arrive at a valuation.
+On the SLB side, the valuation methodology for IOS is different from other traditional asset classes.
+For a typical industrial deal, market rents are assigned based on building square footage, from which you calculate the annual rental amount and apply a cap rate to determine valuation.

-While IOS sites are not beautiful to the eye, there’s a lot to love about this confusing asset class.
-First, there are high barriers to entry due to a limited supply of land with this type of zoning.
-Second, local politicians tend to dissuade the new development of this type of industrial asset given concerns around optics.
-Third, IOS assets typically require less in the way of capital upgrades and maintenance to prevent obsolescence.
+While IOS sites may not be visually appealing, there are significant advantages to this asset class.
+First, there are high barriers to entry due to limited land availability with appropriate zoning.
+Second, local politicians often discourage new development of this asset type due to aesthetic concerns.
+Third, IOS assets typically require fewer capital upgrades and maintenance to remain viable.
 Finally, they generally have lower operating costs and taxes compared to other real estate asset types.

-According to a Commercial Property Executive report, the demand for industrial storage space surged during the pandemic as e-commerce took off.
-These assets continue to play a “significant part of the supply chain as more businesses seek locations for last-mile delivery and also want to be near ports and major industrial corridors,” the CPE report said.
-CPE added that IOS sites are mainly used by third-party logistics companies for truck terminals, trailer storage, tank washing, container storage, pallet storage or as equipment yards, with trucking and trailer parking being the heaviest users.
+According to a Commercial Property Executive report, demand for industrial storage space surged during the pandemic as e-commerce expanded.
+These assets continue to play a significant role in the supply chain as more businesses seek last-mile delivery locations near ports and major industrial corridors.
+The CPE report notes that IOS sites are mainly used by third-party logistics companies for truck terminals, trailer storage, tank washing, container storage, pallet storage, or equipment yards, with truck and trailer parking being the heaviest users.

 What exactly is industrial outdoor storage?

-Industrial outdoor storage facilities, aka industrial service facilities (ISF), are land-intensive concrete properties based in designated industrial zones, with less than 20% of the property covered by a building.
-They are usually built close to large airports, ports, railroads, major highways and other transportation hubs.
-If you look at a map and see a big industrial site with a lot of land, a small building structure, and the land is used for trailer or truck parking, or for storing or washing equipment, then it’s probably an IOS property.
+Industrial outdoor storage facilities, also known as industrial service facilities (ISF), are land-intensive properties within designated industrial zones, with less than 20% of the property covered by buildings.
+They are typically located near airports, ports, railroads, major highways, and other transport hubs.
+If you see a large industrial site with extensive land used for trailer or truck parking or for storing or washing equipment, it’s likely an IOS property.

 Investment considerations

-Adding to the confusion around the asset type, many groups have succeeded at understanding IOS and a niche asset class has emerged, even drawing institutional capital.
-To that end, major players such as Zenith, Alterra Property Group and J.P.
-Morgan Global Alternatives, have recently launched funds to raise capital for IOS.
-Still though, industrial brokers and SLB advisors haven’t been as active in the space just yet, contributing to the lack of liquidity in the asset class.
-This is perhaps helped by the fact that many of these properties are owned by small local operators versus larger platforms.
-Many of these businesses traditionally work with local real estate agents versus national firms.
-With this lack of sophistication, you see inefficiency in the market in terms of pricing, cap rates, lease terms, etc.
+Despite the challenges, many groups have successfully understood IOS, creating a niche market that has even attracted institutional capital.
+Major players like Zenith, Alterra Property Group, and J.P.
+Morgan Global Alternatives have recently launched funds to raise capital for IOS.
+However, industrial brokers and SLB advisors are still relatively inactive in the space, contributing to the asset class’s lack of liquidity.
+This is partly due to the fact that many properties are owned by small local operators who tend to work with local real estate agents rather than national firms.
+This market inefficiency leads to variations in pricing, cap rates, lease terms, and more.

 Why Ascension

 While the upside potential for IOS is considerable, deals can be complex to value and execute properly.
-When IOS is not viewed through the right lens, the bid-ask spread between buyers and sellers can remain far apart, preventing deals from getting done.
-And while IOS may not yet be fully understood by the market, the asset class is just as viable for SLB deals as for any other type of industrial or commercial property.
+When IOS is not viewed through the correct lens, the gap between buyer and seller expectations can be significant, preventing deals from closing.
+Although the market may not yet fully understand IOS, this asset class is just as viable for SLB transactions as any other type of industrial or commercial property.

 Conclusion